-Optional Procedure #1: Do you agree to have an interview as described above?
+Optional Procedure #1: Do you agree to participate in the EAR audio recordings as described above?

 YES

 NO

 Authorization for Use and Disclosure of Protected Health Information (PHI):

 A. During the course of this study, MD Anderson will be collecting and using your PHI, including identifying information, information from your medical record, and study results.
 For legal, ethical, research, and safety-related reasons, your doctor and the research team may share your PHI with: